Here we will see how to deal with the sphericity problem by using SPSS instead of StatView.

-4. Whereas in StatView you first set up the file in a way that makes explicit the structure of the data (the compact variable), in SPSS you do this as part of launching the analysis – name your factors and say how many levels in each, then define them as conditions for the analysis:
+3. Tell SPSS about the structure of these data, as part of launching the analysis – name your factors and say how many levels in each, then define them as conditions for the analysis:

 type a factor name and its number of levels, click ADD